uswds/uswds/README.md

 If you want to take full advantage of USWDS custom settings and add build new styles and components with the USWDS toolset, you'll need a way to access the assets in the USWDS package and compile custom CSS from the USWDS source files.

-USWDS uses the task manager [Gulp](http://gulpjs.com/) as a way to add USWDS assets to a project and compile our CSS from the package source.
+USWDS uses the task manager [Gulp [gulpjs.com]](http://gulpjs.com/) as a way to add USWDS assets to a project and compile our CSS from the package source.
 Gulp is a useful and powerful tool, but it can be difficult to set up if you are new to it.

-The [`uswds-gulp` repo](https://github.com/uswds/uswds-gulp) is made for developers new to Gulp or those who just want a simple setup to get started quickly.
+The [`uswds-gulp` repo [github.com]](https://github.com/uswds/uswds-gulp) is made for developers new to Gulp or those who just want a simple setup to get started quickly.
 The repo contains files and instructions for installing Gulp 4.0 in your project, initializing USWDS, and compiling CSS from the source files.

 #### Sass and theme settings

-The design system is customizable using the power of [Sass (Syntactically Awesome Style Sheets)](http://sass-lang.com/).
+The design system is customizable using the power of [Sass (Syntactically Awesome Style Sheets) [sass-lang.com]](http://sass-lang.com/).
 The critical files you'll need in your project are those in `dist/scss/theme`:

 ```
 scss